How dinosaurs were extinct 66 million years ago remains a question.

 Birds are thought to be a group of dinosaurs that evolved during the Mesozoic Era (about 225 million years ago).

 How birds could survive is unknown.
-But now geoscientists from University of Toronto suggest a reason: diet.
+But now geoscientists from the University of Toronto suggest a reason: diet.
 The study is published in Current Biology.

 Researchers examined the form and structure of 3100+ dinosaur teeth across 18 million years of the Cretaceous (most dinosaurs died at the end of the Cretaceous).